Equity, Inclusion, and Accessibility

 From Accommodation to Universal Design

 Accommodation means changing things to serve an individual with a demonstrated need.
 However, accommodation puts the onus on the individual with the need to have to disclose their disability and ask for accommodations.
-Reluctance to do so is understandable: requests for accommodation are often met with negative emotions such as uncertainity, confusion, annoyance or anger by those receiving the requests.
+Reluctance to do so is understandable: requests for accommodation are often met with negative emotions such as uncertainty, confusion, annoyance or anger by those receiving the requests.

 By contrast, “universal design” means creating something to be maximally usable by all people without additional changes.
 A good example of universal design is curb cuts and sidewalk ramps.
 While they were originally created to make it easier for wheelchair users to move around, they proved to be equally helpful to people with strollers and grocery carts.